nicodestefanis01/gusto-data-agent/README.md

 "Find ATO-related payments with losses greater than $500" "Show total payments for fiscal year 2024"
 "What were the losses in the current fiscal year?"
+"Show companies with high onboarding risk scores" "List AI agent decisions for company approvals this month" "Find companies with payroll blockers"
+"Show approval details for pending companies"
+"What are the risk states for companies created this week?"
 ```

 ## 📋 Important Data Rules